benjaminharringtonrose/crypto-notify/functions/src/docs/TradeModelWeightManager.md

 ## Overview

-The `TradeModelWeightManager` class is a critical component of the Cardano trading system that handles the loading, validation, and application of pre-trained neural network weights to trading models.
+The `TradeModelWeightManager` class is a critical component of the Bitcoin trading system that handles the loading, validation, and application of pre-trained neural network weights to trading models.
 It serves as the bridge between persisted model knowledge (stored in Firebase Cloud Storage) and live trading models, ensuring that trained models can be deployed and used for real-time cryptocurrency trading predictions.

 ## Architecture